Alberta Literary Awards Gala

 An important event in our conference weekend is the Alberta Literary Awards Gala.
 This is a wonderful opportunity to celebrate the work of Alberta authors, support each other in the literary community, visit with friends, and meet new people.

-The 2019 Alberta Literary Awards will be presented on Saturday, June 8, 2019 at the Coast Edmonton Plaza Hotel, Edmonton.
+The 2020 Alberta Literary Awards will be presented on Friday, May 22 at Fort Calgary.

 Please visit the Conference and Gala FAQ for more information.